arnav-s1ngh/wn-proj-24/README.md

 # wn-proj-24
 The Project for CSE5235: Wireless Networks, as taught by Mukulika Maity at IIIT Delhi in Monsoon 2024

-Models Tested: Illinois , WestwoodPlus, NewReno, Vegas
+Models Tested: Illinois , WestwoodPlus, NewReno, Vegas, Cubic

 Network Environment/Generate Traffic -> NS3 ✔️